 Ultimately these processes are designed to ensure that students are placed within organisations offering a safe and supportive environment, whilst the student commitments to performing in a professional manner at all times.

-If your organisation is interested in hosting a WIL student, please contact the School of Science at firstname.lastname@example.org, including your organisation name and a contact person that our WIL coordinator or course coordinator can speak with.
+If your organisation is interested in hosting a WIL student, please contact the Computing and Security WIL Coordinator at firstname.lastname@example.org or the Science WIL Coordinator at email@example.com, including your organisation name and a contact person that one of our WIL Coordinators can speak with.

 Please leave a comment about your rating so we can better understand how we might improve the page.